 min Read26 August 2023

-Thomas Gainsborough (1727–1788) was a portrait and landscape painter.
+Thomas Gainsborough (1727-1788) was a portrait and landscape painter.
 During his career, he often painted dogs accompanying his sitters.
-He always made sure that the dog was not merely a prop, but also ooze personality.
-Hence it is a pity that Gainsborough only painted a handful of actual dogs’ portraits.
+He always made sure that the dog was not merely a prop, but also an ooze personality.
+Pity that Gainsborough only painted a handful of actual dogs’ portraits…

 This is clearly a smart and strong-willed dog.
 It has things to do and places to be and only stopped for a second to pose for the portrait.
 It’s a Pomeranian, a breed of dogs of the Spitz type.
 They are friendly and full of energy but also very alert to their surroundings, often barking at any new sound.
 They are also very good at getting what they want from their owners, and it clearly shows.